sgibson47/play-the-game/notes.md

 I want to sort this.
 Then, make it so the list of links is based on data fetched from the db.

+After lots of futzing and trying to get fix this, I discovered the issue was in my hardcoded data.
+I had given two of the game the same id.

+So now it works, but there's no reason to have changed the way I did it.
+I'm gonna leave it b/c it works so I see no reason to change it back.